Timeline of the 2019–2020 Hong Kong protests (August 2020): "Liberate Hong Kong" statue opening ceremony in Yermo, California, USA

 Hundreds of supporters gathered in the southern California Mojave Desert town Yermo to show solidarity with the yearlong pro-democracy resistance in Hong Kong.
 Artist Weiming Chen spent five months designing and building a "Liberate Hong Kong" sculpture to commemorate Hong Kong's fight for freedom against Communist China.
 Many were waving "Liberate Hong Kong, Revolution of Our Time" flags and wearing yellow helmets.
 A group was singing "Glory to Hong Kong" in the ceremony.
-Liberty Sculpture Park, where the "Liberate Hong Kong" statue is located, also showcases other artists' freedom-themed art work and Chen's many other freedom-fighting pieces, such as his 1989 "Tank Man" sculpture commemorating the 1989 Tienanmen massacre.
+Liberty Sculpture Park, where the "Liberate Hong Kong" statue is located, also showcases other artists' freedom-themed art work and Chen's many other freedom-fighting pieces, such as his 1989 "Tank Man" sculpture commemorating the 1989 Tiananmen Square protests and massacre.
 One participant in the celebration on that day told the Victorville Daily Press that he found himself on China's "wanted list" after participating in a previous liberty park unveiling event and warned today's participants to not be surprised if they woke up the next day being "wanted" by China.